Super Junior-M: 2012–2018: Returned with Break Down, Swing, hiatus and Henry's departure

-After one year and three months, Super Junior-M announced to release their third EP Swing in China on March 21.
-To commemorate the release of their third EP, Super Junior-M held comeback press conference held at the Dine Theater located in the CBD (Central Business District) in Beijing on March 22, with the live broadcast views by 1.07 million users.
-The sub-unit also plans to made their comeback stage on China's CCTV music program in the same day.
+After one year and three months, Super Junior-M announced the release of their third EP Swing in China on March 21.
+To commemorate the release of their third EP, Super Junior-M held comeback press conference held at the Dine Theater located in the CBD (Central Business District) in Beijing on March 22, with the live broadcast viewed by 1.07 million users.
+The sub-unit also planned to make their comeback stage on China's CCTV music program on the same day.
 On March 29, they won the first place on China's CCTV music program.
-Next day, they made their comeback stage in Korea on SBS's Inkigayo.
-Their third EP officially released in Korea on March 31, which contains seven-track including the Korean version of "Swing".
+The next day, they made their comeback stage in Korea on SBS's Inkigayo.
+Their third EP was officially released in Korea on March 31, which contains seven-track including the Korean version of "Swing".

-In July 2015, Super Junior release their 10th anniversary album Devil with Super Junior-M also participation to recording new song "每天" (Forever with You) for the album.
+In July 2015, Super Junior released their 10th anniversary album Devil with Super Junior-M also participating with their new song "每天" (Forever with You) for the album.

-On March 31, 2018, Super Junior-M's parent group Super Junior held its seventh world tour Super Show 7 in Taipei.
-Member Donghae mentioned that Super Junior-M plans to release new album after all members return to the team in 2019, but never came to fruition following the fandom's boycott on Sungmin.
+On March 31, 2018, Super Junior-M's parent group, Super Junior, held its seventh world tour Super Show 7 in Taipei.
+Member Donghae mentioned that Super Junior-M planned to release new album after all members return to the team in 2019, but it never came to fruition following the fandom's boycott on Sungmin.

 On April 30, 2018, Henry decided not to renew his contract with SM and left Super Junior-M.